 7 Things to Always Keep in Your Car

-Flares: If an accident happens at night, it will be difficult for oncoming traffic to see the involved vehicles, particularly if the vehicles lose power and the hazard lights stop working.
+- Flares & Flashlight: If an accident happens at night, it will be difficult for oncoming traffic to see the involved vehicles, particularly if the vehicles lose power and the hazard lights stop working.
 Utilizing hazard lights and flares warns oncoming vehicles of your presence and helps keep accident victims safe from additional injuries.
+Some new flashlights also have an “emergency mode” that blinks on and off to warn other drivers.

 - Important Contact Information: One of the most important things to keep handy in the car is a list of important phone numbers and emergency contact information for at least one other person.
 If you are in a serious accident, this card can help emergency responders locate family members as quickly as possible.
 Likewise, be sure to list your own identification on the card in case EMS is unable to locate a wallet or other identifying information.